svenons/voiceover-sync/README.md

 # AI Voiceover Synchronizer

 A GUI-based Python tool that synchronizes AI-generated voiceovers with subtitle timing from `.srt` or `.vtt` files.
-Perfect for automated dubbing, voiceover alignment, or multilingual content syncing.
+Good for automated dubbing, voiceover alignment, or multilingual content syncing.
 It's far from being perfect - but it's the best I could do on such short time.

 ---